tedivm/skysnoop/openspec/changes/archive/2025-11-18-add-openapi-client-support/design.md

 **Implementation**:

-- Keep existing `adsblol.client.api.ADSBLolClient` for re-api (unchanged)
+- Keep existing `adsblol.client.api.ReAPIClient` for re-api (unchanged)
 - Add new `adsblol.client.openapi.OpenAPIClient` for OpenAPI endpoints
 - Users explicitly choose which client based on their needs